Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

  Because you added the price group attribute to the *POS basic set*, the attribute is automatically inherited by all *Set for POS "Name of the store"* attribute groups.
 This means that it is available for all of your store-specific offers.

- > [Info] also want to offer the price groups for product options, you must also assign the price group attribute to the *Offer option set for POS "Name of the store"*.
+ > [Info] If you also want to offer the price groups for product options, you must also assign the price group attribute to the *Offer option set for POS "Name of the store"*.

 #### Prerequisites